gompoc/VRChatMods/README.md

 To Build simply:

+1. Set a `VRC_DIRECTORY` environment variable.
+    - On Windows you can run `setx VRC_DIRECTORY "C:\[SomePath]\common\VRChat"`

-1. Clone repo using git
+2. Clone repo using git
-2. Open solution in an ide that supports C#
+3. Open solution in an ide that supports C#
-3. Inside `Directory.Build.props` edit the path inside `<VRChatFolder>` to the path of your own game install
-4. Build Solution
+4. Build Solution/Specific Project

 ### ILRepack